One down, thirteen to go.

 As one player said it best, "We play football – that's what we do."

-“It’s a big difference with us coming out and where we’re at – we’re hitting the ground running – already talking about protection adjustments.
-A year ago, you’re really taking it in and working on the basics,” starting quarterback
+"It's a big difference with us coming out and where we're at – we're hitting the ground running – already talking about protection adjustments.
+A year ago, you're really taking it in and working on the basics," starting quarterback Alex Smith said after the 90-minute workout.

 Smith enters this offseason running the same offense in consecutive years for the first time in his six-year NFL career.
 Excited about what that means, Smith is eager to get to work for a full offseason preparing to be the team's starter.